Sjlver/sosp2015-notes/history_day/10rise_of_the_cloud.md

 The master managers metadata, but apart from that the clients communicate directly with the disk machines.

-Chunks of 64MB, each replicated three-way. => Can just replace failed disks, and the system will self-repair.
+Data is stored in chunks of 64MB, each replicated three-way. => Can just replace failed disks, and the system will self-repair.

 ### 2. Process data in parallel

-Once you can store so much data, you want to be parallel computation on it.
+Once you can store so much data, you want to do parallel computation on it.

 One important building block: the scheduler.